YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 * Like other mapping specified by a global directory, a process determines any instance mapping by a global directory at the time a process first uses uses the global directory.
 Processes other than MUPIP CREATE ignore other (non-mapping) global directory database characteristics, except for collation, which interacts with mapping.

-* When Instance Freeze is enabled  (gtm_custom_errors is appropriately defined), a process attaches a region to an instance at the first access to the region; the access may be a read or a VIEW/$VIEW().
+* When Instance Freeze is enabled  (ydb_custom_errors is appropriately defined), a process attaches a region to an instance at the first access to the region; the access may be a read or a VIEW/$VIEW().
 Otherwise, the process attaches to a region at the first update to that region.
 When the mappings are correct, this difference does not matter.

 * A process can always update globals that are not in a replicated region.